Study environmental history at Stony Brook

 For almost any environmental history dissertation topic, a viable committee could be assembled from this distinguished list.
 Students in our program can also benefit from the expertise of resident scholars with allied interests:

 —Paul Gootenberg (commodities, illicit goods, drugs, Latin America)

 —Shobana Shankar (health and disease in Africa, international/global health)

 —Nancy Tomes (U.S. histories of health and medicine)

 Stony Brook's environmental history program enjoys a distinctive connection to the "New Commodity Studies."
 In recent years, global commodities have become a central scholarly tool for exploring the relationships between nature and built environments and the social worlds of labor, consumption, and politics, and in linking local social environments to global networks and forces.
 Goods mediate multiple nature-human relationships.
 Their production and use cultures have, especially in the modern world, altered global landscapes in profound ways.
 Three history faculty—Anderson, Gootenberg, Newman—directly engage the study of commodity cultures, as do a significant number of graduate students doing research on drug histories.

 Our program also offers rich and varied opportunities to intersect with the department's considerable strengths in the history of health and medicine.
 Recently, these fields have discovered converging interests in the human body, in historical relation to nature and as a key site in the social, political, and cultural making of human environments, new directions with considerable promise given the powerful and often controversial roles science, medicine, and technology continue to play in our lives.
-Stony Brook historians working in these areas—Cooper, Sellers, Shankar, and Tomes—offer unique perspectives on how our knowledge of nature and manipulation of it have reconfigured the world in the past and present.
+Stony Brook historians working in these areas—Cooper, Kelton, Sellers, Shankar, and Tomes—offer unique perspectives on how our knowledge of nature and manipulation of it have reconfigured the world in the past and present.

 Two recently completed dissertations give a sense of the range of our program: